GlowDB/openshift-origin-cicd-demo/README.md

-*For other versions of OpenShift, follow the instructions in the corresponding branch e.g. ocp-3.9, ocp-3.7, etc

-# CI/CD Demo - OpenShift Container Platform 3.9
+# CI/CD Demo - OpenShift Origin 3.9
+This repository is a fork of https://github.com/OpenShiftDemos/openshift-cd-demo with the target to support OpenShift Origin 3.9 (the open source version of OpenShift Container Plattform).

+This project under development and does not work on OpenShift Origin yet.

-This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus, SonarQube and Eclipse Che on OpenShift.
+It includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus, SonarQube and Eclipse Che on OpenShift Origin.

 * [Introduction](#introduction)
 * [Prerequisites](#prerequisites)